 I guess the main question is - why do you want to get a PhD.
 You did not quite address that question.
 Is that just to avoid looking for a job?
 If so, that's not a great reason to spend 4 years in school as you will still have to find a job at the end.

+Now, you can teach with a PhD but is that the job you want in the end.
 When an employer is hiring someone, (not a University but a business), they will look at your experience.
 If you have a PhD and another candidate has 4 more years of work experience with a proven track record, they may choose that person.
 Are there many jobs that absolutely require a PhD and would give it more weight than work experience?
 (I am not sure about accounting PhD so hence the question).

 Body feels not good, then go to the hospital for examination, the doctor asked X-rayed, X-ray, MD wrote diagnosis,WOW Gold and then I took the diagnosis and film to the doctor.
 Surprisingly, the doctors took X-ray diagnosis began shaking his head, his mouth Gee, I was immediately pumped wow cool, want to ask the doctor left how long results that doctors say is: "Oh, now young doctors, the handwriting is really bad. " Buy MapleStory Mesos